valory-xyz/open-autonomy/docs/guides/define_agent.md

     This file must contain:

+      * A number of mandatory parameters.

+        !!! warning "Important"

+            Ensure that `author` and `agent_name` match the path within the local registry.

       * A reference to the {{fsm_app}} skill.
       * References to other components required by the agent (or dependencies of the {{fsm_app}} skill), under the relevant sections.
       * Configuration overrides that specify values for component parameters.
 These overrides are separated by YAML document separators `---` and will be discussed in a further section.